-Year end is always June 30th.
-Fees are due July 1st and are delinquent if not paid by July 31st.
+Fees are paid semiannually.
+Fees are due on July 1st and January 1st of each year.
+Fees are considered delinquent if not paid by July 31st and January 31st respectively.
+Fees for newly assigned plots at RAP operated facilities will be prorated based on the number of months remaining in each semiannual period.
 Checks should be made payable to the City of Los Angeles Department of Recreation and Parks.
 No cash payments are accepted and the fee is non-refundable.